ocean-onion/BDCraft-maybe/clean_docs/configuration/permissions.md

 4. **UUID-Based** - Tracks players by their unique IDs for persistence
 5. **Negation Support** - Supports removing specific permissions with `-permission.node` syntax

-For detailed information on how to configure and use the permission system, see [Permission System](permission-system.md).
+For detailed permission lists and configuration options, refer to the sections above or contact your server administrator.

 ## Recommended Permission Groups